Big pictures of motivic and classical homotopy theories: The picture in classical homotopy theory

-So, we can see that the homotopy groups of spheres become stable under suspension when the dimension is large enough.
-Based on this, we can define the $n\text{-th}$ stable homotopy group of spheres as the colimit
+Based on Theorem \ref{Freu}, we can see that the homotopy groups of spheres become stable under suspension when the dimension is large enough.
+So, we can define the $n\text{-th}$ stable homotopy group of spheres as the colimit

-This leads us to define stable homotopy groups of spectra. \begin{definition} The $n\textit{-th}$ \textit{stable homotopy group of a spectrum} $E$ is defined to be the colimit
+We can define stable homotopy groups of spectra in a similar fashion. \begin{definition} The $n\textit{-th}$ \textit{stable homotopy group of a spectrum} $E$ is defined to be the colimit

 where the maps are given by

 \end{definition}